-the PlumX altmetric tracking system is a tool to help faculty demonstrate how their research and other scholarship impact the broader academic community.
-PlumX was selected as it allows for tracking metrics other than just citations, although it will provide citation metrics, as well.
+The PlumX altmetric tracking system is a tool to help faculty demonstrate how their research and other scholarship impact the broader academic community.
+PlumX was selected as it allows for tracking metrics more than just citations, although it will provide citation metrics, as well.

 Specifically, PlumX gathers and brings together appropriate metrics for all types of scholarly research output.
 These metrics provide further insight into how your research is being utilized around the world, with emphasis on the following:

 To view a completed implementation of the PlumX tracking system, visit the University of Pittsburgh’s group profile.

 To get started editing your user account, you’ll need to claim your user profile.
 Please follow these steps:

 To start, go to the UIS PlumX home page and log in using your NetID and Password.